 For long-term goals, you may want to use a mixture of cash, bonds and stocks.
 If you are a beginner investor, I recommend that you invest in index funds.
 These funds help you diversify, thereby reducing your exposure to risk.

-Once you become more comfortable, you may even want to invest in individual stocks, or even more speculative investment like cryptocurrency.
+Once you become more comfortable, you may even want to invest your hard-earned money in individual stocks, or even more speculative investment like cryptocurrency.
 You may even want to get exposure to other alternatives such as real estate, paintings, or peer-to-peer lending.

 Before you consider opening a brokerage account, such as one with Acorns, and investing in anything, however, I highly recommend that you conduct your own analysis thoroughly.
 If you are interested in investing in anything highly speculative, you should limit your exposure to what you can afford to lose.
 Seek investment advice for next steps if necessary.